Koenkk/zigbee2mqtt.io/information/groups.md

   '1':
     # Name which will be used to control the group
     friendly_name: group_1
+    # Devices of this group,
+    # Note: this has to be the ieeeAddr of the device, not the friendly_name!
+    devices:
+      - '0x00158d00018255df'
 ```

 The group ID (in the above example `'1'`) should be a numerical string.
 In case you want to use a hexadecimal group ID (e.g. `0xe24c`) you should first convert it to a numerical string (e.g. `57932`).

 ## Commands
-The group of a node can be configured using the following commands:
+The group of a device can also be configured using the following commands:

 - `zigbee2mqtt/bridge/group/[GROUP_FRIENDLY_NAME]/add` with payload `DEVICE_FRIENDLY_NAME` will add a device to a group.
 - `zigbee2mqtt/bridge/group/[GROUP_FRIENDLY_NAME]/remove` with payload `DEVICE_FRIENDLY_NAME` will remove a device from a group.